Gain access to personalized product screening, the best pricing, rewards, and more!

 Dichondra Control: How To Get Rid of Dichondra

-Dichondra is a broadleaf perennial which spreads via creeping stems that root at the nodes.
-It forms mats between 1½ to 3 inches tall.
-Dichondra is normally kidney-shaped to nearly circular leaves which grow alternate to each other, sometimes appearing whorled on the stems.
-They contain white to greenish small flowers which are borne in clusters in the leaf axils below the level of the leaf.
+Dichondra is a broadleaf perennial that spreads via creeping stems that root at the nodes.
+It forms mats between 1 1/2 and 3 inches tall.
+Dichondra has normally kidney-shaped to nearly circular leaves that grow alternately, sometimes appearing whorled on the stems.
+The leaves contain white to greenish, small flowers borne in clusters in the leaf axils below the leaf's level.

-Dichondra is cultivated as a ground cover in some states and also is seen as a desirable or decorative type of grass in some areas of the US.
-However, for most homeowners, dichondra's tendency to spread and smother other plants in lawns and gardens is unwanted.
+Dichondra is cultivated as a ground cover in some states and is also seen as a desirable or decorative type of grass in some areas of the US.
+However, for most homeowners, its tendency to spread and smother other plants in lawns and gardens is unwanted.

 If you have been frustrated with the sight of dichondra on your lawn, our DIY treatment guide can help.
-The guide below was compiled by our lawn care experts and will show you how to properly kill dichondra and remove it from your lawn for good.
+Our lawn care experts compiled the guide below and will show you how to properly kill dichondra and remove it from your lawn for good.

 Identification

-Before carrying out a treatment program, you will need to first be certain that you are dealing with Dichondra and not some other weed.
-Careless identification can lead to using the wrong treatment methods which can be a waste of time and money.
-Below we have shared traits so you know what Dichondra looks like for easy identification.
+Before carrying out a treatment program, you will need first to be certain that you are dealing with dichondra and not some other weed.
+Careless identification can lead to using the wrong treatment methods, which can waste time and money.
+Below are shared traits so you know what dichondra looks like for easy identification.

-• Dichondra grows between 1 to 3 inches high and looks almost like a spade and grows up in bunches.
+- Dichondra grows between 1 and 3 inches high, looks almost like a spade, and grows in bunches.

-• On the other hand, dollarweed can tolerate a wide variety of soils, temperatures and water conditions and will populate the entire lawn.
-Dichondra is usually isolated to a few small preferred spots in the lawn where it is thin and not well maintained.
+- On the other hand, dollar weed can tolerate a wide variety of soils, temperatures, and water conditions and will populate the entire lawn.
+Dichondra is usually isolated to a few small preferred spots in the yard where it is thin and poorly maintained.

-Use the description above and the images to help you to properly identify dichondra and differentiate it from other weeds.
-If you are having trouble, contact us with an image of the plant you are encountering and we will help you correctly ID the plant as well as offer treatment suggestions.
+Use the description above and the images to help you properly identify dichondra and differentiate it from other weeds.
+If you are having trouble, contact us with an image of the plant you are encountering, and we will help you correctly identify the plant and offer treatment suggestions.

 Inspection

-Once you have confirmed that you are dealing with Dichondra, you can then move on to inspection.
-During this phase, you will locate areas where Dichondra is thriving and observe the conditions that are allowing it to thrive.
-This information will help you in knowing where to focus your herbicide application.
+Once you have confirmed that you are dealing with dichondra, you can proceed to the inspection.
+During this phase, you will locate areas where dichondra is thriving and observe the conditions that allow it to thrive.
+This information will help you know where to focus your herbicide application.

 Where to Inspect

-Dichondra thrives on lawns and comes up in little bunches and can spread via tubers and can easily start popping up everywhere and invade and take over a whole yard.
-Dichondra tends to thrive in lawns that have spotty turf or are weak or thinning in certain areas.
-Hence, the presence of dichondra may be a sign you are not giving your lawn enough TLC.
+Dichondra thrives on lawns and comes up in little bunches.
+It can spread via tubers, easily popping up everywhere, and invade and take over a whole yard.
+Dichondra tends to thrive in lawns with spotty turf or weak or thinning in certain areas.
+Hence, the presence of dichondra may be a sign you are not giving your lawn enough tender love and care.

 What to Look For

-It's distinguishing traits are the kidney-shaped to nearly circular leaves which grow opposite each other, sometimes appearing whorled on the stems.
-The white to greenish small flowers develop in clusters in the leaf axils below the level of the leaf.
+Its distinguishing traits are the kidney-shaped to nearly circular leaves, which grow opposite each other, sometimes appearing whorled on the stems.
+The white to greenish, small flowers develop in clusters in the leaf axils below the leaf's level.

 Treatment

-When applying herbicides be sure to wear protective clothing or safety equipment that completely covers your arms and legs, as well as gloves, socks, and shoes.
+When applying herbicides, wear protective clothing or safety equipment that covers your arms and legs, gloves, socks, and shoes.
 Avoid inhaling the spray or getting it in your eyes or mouth.

-To get rid of dichondra that is appearing on your lawn, it is best to use a quality herbicide like Celsius WG in the late spring when the weeds are younger and smaller.
+To eliminate dichondra appearing on your lawn, using a quality herbicide like Celsius WG in the late spring when the weeds are younger and smaller is best.
 Herbicides are less effective the older and more mature the weed gets.

 Step 1: Mix and Apply Celsius WG

-When applying, change the nozzle setting to a fan nozzle so it will spray a fine mist on the dichondra and get an even coating on the weed.
+When applying, change the nozzle setting to a fan nozzle so it sprays a fine mist on the dichondra and gets an even coating on the weed.

 Step 2: Reapply As Needed

 If a second application is needed, apply the herbicide in spot treatments.
-Repeated applications of Celsius WG should be spaced according to label directions (normally every 2 to 4 weeks after the first application).
-Be careful applying in the heat and just spot treat the area so you don't burn your grass.
+Repeated applications of Celsius WG should be spaced according to the label directions (normally every 2 to 4 weeks after the first application).
+Be careful applying in the heat, and just spot-treat the area so you don't burn your grass.

 Prevention

-After you have eliminated the Dichondra, you don't want it to pop up and make a return.
-Dichondra thrives in thinning turf that isn't getting sufficient nutrition.
-Here are some preventative measures to take to keep Dichondra away.
+After eliminating the dichondra, you don't want it to pop up and make a return.
+Dichondra thrives on thinning turf that isn't getting sufficient nutrition.
+Here are some preventative measures to take to keep dichondra away.

-• Implement proper cultural lawn care maintenance practices such as infrequent watering (1 to 1.5 inches once a week), mowing high (3 to 4 inches in height) and fertilizing will go a long way and keeping your lawn strong enough to withstand dichondra and other invasive weeds during the growing season.
+- Implement proper cultural lawn care maintenance practices, such as infrequent watering (1 to 1.5 inches once a week), mowing high (3 to 4 inches in height), and fertilizing, will go a long way toward keeping your lawn strong enough to withstand dichondra and other invasive weeds during the growing season.

 Key Takeaways